KittyGiraudel/site/_posts/2016-04-07-twitter-as-a-techie.md

 Put a picture, a background image and find a short bio.
 I hate writing bios so I am definitely not an example here, but that can be short and sweet.
 I personally tend to dislike bios that are a super serious list of all the achievements and titles of a person.
 I don’t really care.
 I’d rather have a smile at a joke, or simply see what is the person interested in.

 I also noticed that company / product / project accounts usually perform worse than user accounts.
-Probably because they are less personal, but that’s still and interesting thing to acknowledge.
+Probably because they are less personal, but that’s still an interesting thing to acknowledge.

 You can also pin in a tweet on the top of your timeline.
 It has no impact on users browsing Twitter through a third party client such as Tweetdeck.
 But for those on the .com, they’ll see your tweet right away when visiting your profile.